jhrmnn/xml2struct/README.md

 For compilation of the C++ mex file, run `make BOOST=<path>` where `<path>` is a path to the Boost library include files.

+**TODO**: Remove Boost dependency.
+It's here because of a single string function and absolutely should be gone.

 To run a test and see how `test.xml` gets converted, run `make test`.
 It should output